on the new biobanking standard

-From April 2019 to February 2020 the BBMRI.QM team provided our members and observers with an in-depth training on the new international standard “General Requirements for Biobanking, ISO 20387:2018”.
+The BBMRI.QM team provided our members and observers with in-depth training on the international standard “General Requirements for Biobanking, ISO 20387:2018”.

 If you are part of the BBMRI-ERIC community and would like to have access to the recordings of our web conference series, please contact our Quality Management team:

 Andrea Wutte / Head of QM email@example.com

 BBMRI-ERIC is member state driven, serving public organisations (universities, hospitals, biobanks and their associated researchers).
 Within our member and observer countries we are offering free access to our services.
 No free access for private sector (industry, business enterprise, SMEs, etc.), access on request.